Licensing: Standards, legislation and inspections

 What happens during the inspection of a child care centre?

-The licensing inspector spends time in the program and interviews program staff to make sure the child care program meets the government's licensing standards:
+The licensing inspector interviews program staff to ensure the child care program meets the government's licensing standards:

 What happens during the inspection of a private-home day care agency?

-Staff of the Ministry of Education inspect private-home day care agencies to make sure they meet provincial standards in the following categories:
+Ministry of Education staff will inspect private-home day care agencies to ensure they meet provincial standards in the following categories:

 Private-home day care agency providers are not licensed directly.
 Instead, the ministry licenses private-home day care agencies.
-Licensed private-home day care agencies then contract individual caregivers who use their own homes to look after children.
+Licensed private-home day care agencies then contract individual caregivers who use their own homes to care for children.
 Caregivers are screened, approved and monitored by home visitors.
 These home visitors work for the home child care agency.

 Completing the inspection checklist